signalfx/tracing-examples/docs/early-access/README.md

-If you want to use the SignalFx [Metricproxy](https://github.com/signalfx/metricproxy) your already existing SignalFx listener and forwarder configurations can be used forward trace data to our ingest endpoint.
-You will want to upgrade to at least 0.10.11 to support both jaeger and zipkin formats.
-If you configure your listener as below, you would send requests to `<proxyhost>:8080/v1/trace`.
+If you want to use the SignalFx [Metricproxy](https://github.com/signalfx/metricproxy) your already existing SignalFx listener and forwarder configurations can be used toforward trace data to our ingest endpoint.
+You will want to upgrade to at least 0.10.11 to support both Jaeger and Zipkin formats.

+Once you have configured the metricproxy with the listener configuration below, simply point your tracers to report spans to `<proxyhost>:8080/v1/trace`.

 ```
 {
     "ListenAddr": "0.0.0.0:8080",
     "Type": "signalfx"
 }
 ```

 ### About timestamps and durations